joshharbaugh/crunch-js/src/cube/README.md

 - `nMissing` — the number of missing observations encountered during calculation
 - `weightId` — the id of the weight variable used in calculation
 - `appliedFilters` — array of ids of filters used
-- `margins` — if margins were supplied (for MR), the objects provided

 ### Measures